Fourteenth-century Genoese tower with a 360-degree view of the city

 Boutique shops with handmade jewelry and vintage items in surrounding streets

-Historic cafés and live music venues creating vibrant nightlife
+Historic cafés and live music venues that keep the area busy after dark

 Street art walks with murals and local studios